UT-ADL/milrem_visual_offroad_navigation/README.md

 The goal of the project is to collect and validate dataset for vision-based off-road navigation with geographical hints.

-Milrem UGV needs to be able to navigate:
+Milrem UGV must to be able to navigate:
 * in unstructured environment (no buildings, roads or other landmarks),
-* with passive sensors (using only camera and GNSS, active sensors make the UGV discoverable to the enemy),
+* with passive sensors (using only camera and GNSS, active sensors make the UGV discoverable),
 * with no prior map or with outdated map,
 * with unreliable satellite positioning signals.

 System that satisfies the above goals was proposed in the [ViKiNG paper](https://sites.google.com/view/viking-release) by Dhruv Shah and Sergey Levine from University of California, Berkeley.
 The paper demonstrated vision-based kilometer-scale navigation with geographical hints in semi-structured urban environments, including parks.
 The goal of this project was to extend the ViKiNG solution to unstructured off-road environments, for example forests.

-Examples of desired environment:
+Examples of the desired environment:

 | | | |
 |-|-|-|